deno-module/download/README.md

 }
 ```
 ##### Passing http methods and headers:
-Behind the scene this module uses deno's fetch api.
-The third parameter to `download` function is [RequestInit](https://github.com/denoland/deno/blob/master/cli/js/lib.deno.shared_globals.d.ts#L769).
+Behind the scene this module uses [deno's fetch api](https://doc-land.deno.dev/deno/stable/~/fetch).
+The third parameter to `download` function is [RequestInit](https://doc-land.deno.dev/deno/stable/~/RequestInit).
 You can pass `body`, `headers`, `cache`, `method`... the same way you pass to the fetch api.
+Alternatively you can pass a complete [Request](https://doc-land.deno.dev/deno/stable/~/Request) object as the first parameter, instead of using a string `url` with the third `requestInit` param

 ##### SAMPLE 3 :
 ``` ts